CodingMinds/world_simulator/Readme.md

 possible objects.

-To load your own world connect to the control port (see Example usage) and use the command 'map'.
+To load your own world connect to the control port (see Example usage) and use the command 'map' or 'world'.
 Encode the map with the ASCII symbols described in the section Description; to mark the beginning of a new row use the character |.
 For example the default world (except the hard coded and not responding demo agent) could be encoded with the following string: